chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/install-cxsales-netsuite-recipe/install-cxsales-netsuite-recipe.md

 6. Click **Choose** to select the displayed recipe.

     The recipe you selected starts installing.
 Once the installation is complete, the Configuration Editor page appears.

+7. On the Configuration Editor page, click Edit.